sde-coursepack/NBAExcelTeams/README.md

-# NBAExcelTeams - for Summer 2025
+# NBAExcelTeams - for Fall 2025

 It is simply a demonstration for SDE class!